OpenScienceLabs/opensciencelabs.github.io/pages/blog/newsletter-first-edition/index.md

 language.
 The PSF supports a wide range of open-source Python projects, fostering a vibrant and inclusive community.

 ## Are You a Pythonista?
-Join the PyOpenSci Fall Festival 2024
+Join the pyOpenSci Fall Festival 2024

 Mark your calendars!
 Our partner is hosting a one-of-a-kind event.
-The **PyOpenSci Fall Festival 2024** is an inaugural online meeting of Python, Open Science, and Open Source enthusiasts set to take place from October 28 to November 1, 2024.
+The **pyOpenSci Fall Festival 2024** is an inaugural online meeting of Python, Open Science, and Open Source enthusiasts set to take place from October 28 to November 1, 2024.